amarlearning/amarlearning.github.io/content/blog/From Bottlenecks to Balance: Dynamic Skew Join Fixes in Spark.md

 Since both tables are large, we expect a **sort-merge join** to occur.
 When you run the job and inspect the execution plan, you’ll notice `Exchange` nodes — one for each table — indicating shuffle operations.
 Each table is being **partitioned by the join key**.

-When you run the job and check the execution plan, here is how it looks:

 ![sort-merge-join-spark-plan](/images/from-bottlenecks-to-balance-dynamic-skew-join-fixes-in-spark/query-plan.png)

 ---